-Under Article 106 of the CCP Act, the President of the OCCP may impose a financial penalty on an entity amounting to no more than 10% of the turnover that it generated (ie. turnover generated by the entity which violated the CCP Act provisions) in the financial year preceding the year in which the penalty is imposed, if the entity, even unintentionally, has committed acts that are harmful to the collective interests of consumers.
-Those financial penalties do not depend on the fact which implemented consumer directive provision was infringed.
-The President of the OCCP when determining the fine takes into account the following aspects: the duration, extent, and market consequences of the infringement of the provisions of the CPP Act, whereas the extent of the infringement shall be evaluated by the President of the OCCP with account taken of the circumstances relating to the nature of the infringement, activity of the entrepreneur constituting the subject of the infringement.
-There are also the extenuating circumstances such as voluntary remediation of the consequences of the infringement, abandonment of the prohibited practices before or immediately after the commencement of the proceedings or undertaking activities at own initiative aimed at ceasing the infringement or remedying its consequences.
+Under Article 106 of the CCP Act, the President of the OCCP may impose a financial penalty on an entity amounting to no more than 10% of the turnover that it generated (i.e., turnover generated by the entity which violated the CCP Act provisions) in the financial year preceding the year in which the penalty is imposed, if the entity, even if unintentionally, has committed acts that are harmful to the collective interests of consumers.
+Those financial penalties do not depend on which provision of an implemented consumer Directive was infringed.
+The President of the OCCP when determining the fine takes into account the following aspects: the duration, extent, and market consequences of the infringement of the provisions of the CPP Act, whereas the extent of the infringement shall be evaluated by the President of the OCCP with account taken of the circumstances relating to the nature of the infringement and the activity of the entrepreneur constituting the subject of the infringement.
+There are also extenuating circumstances such as voluntary remediation of the consequences of the infringement, abandonment of the prohibited practices before or immediately after the commencement of the proceedings or undertaking activities at own initiative aimed at ceasing the infringement or remedying its consequences.